-Stops the execution of the calling process with the reason Reason, where Reason is any term.
-The exit reason is {Reason, Where}, where Where is a list of the functions most recently called (the current function first).
-Args is expected to be the list of arguments for the current function; in Beam it is used to provide the arguments for the current function in the term Where.
-As evaluating this function causes the process to terminate, it has no return value.
+Raises an exception of class error with the reason Reason.
+Args is expected to be the list of arguments for the current function or the atom none.
+If it is a list, it is used to provide the arguments for the current function in the stack back-trace.
+If it is none, the arity of the calling function is used in the stacktrace.
+As evaluating this function causes an exception to be raised, it has no return value.